metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/freeze-sol-payment.md

 ---
 title: 'Freeze Sol Payment'
-metaTitle: 'Candy Machine Guards - Freeze Sol Payment'
+metaTitle: 'Core Candy Machine Guards - Freeze Sol Payment'
 description: 'Set the price of the mint in SOL with a freeze period.'
 ---

 ## Overview

-The **Freeze Sol Payment** guard allows minting frozen NFTs by charging the payer an amount in SOL.
-Frozen NFTs cannot be transferred or listed on any marketplaces until thawed.
+The **Freeze Sol Payment** guard allows minting frozen Assets by charging the payer an amount in SOL.
+Frozen Assets cannot be transferred or listed on any marketplaces until thawed.

-Frozen NFTs can be thawed by anyone as long as one of the following conditions is met:
+Frozen Assets can be thawed by anyone as long as one of the following conditions is met:

-- The Candy Machine has minted out.
+- The Core Candy Machine has minted out.
-- The Candy Machine was deleted.
+- The Core Candy Machine was deleted.
 - The configured Freeze Period — which can be a maximum of 30 days — has passed.

 The funds are transferred to a "Freeze Escrow" account which must be initialized by the Candy Guard authority before minting can start.
-Once all Frozen NFTs have been thawed, the funds can be unlocked and transferred to the configured destination account by the Candy Guard authority.
+Once all Frozen Assets have been thawed, the funds can be unlocked and transferred to the configured destination account by the Candy Guard authority.

-You may initialize the Freeze Escrow account, thaw NFTs and unlock funds [via the route instruction](#route-instruction) of this guard.
+You may initialize the Freeze Escrow account, thaw Assets and unlock funds [via the route instruction](#route-instruction) of this guard.

 {% diagram  %}